-- Conservation groups such as The British Trust for Conservation Volunteers
+- Conservation groups such as The Conservation Volunteers (TCV)

-Nature conservation vacancies appear in newspapers, local authority vacancy lists and publications such as New Scientist, Nature, Opportunities, Environment Post and their respective websites.
+You can find vacancies online via websites such as Countryside Jobs Link and Countryside Jobs Service.
+You could also take a look at publications such as New Scientist and Nature – and their respective websites.
 Some jobs receive little advertising, so networking, job shadowing and speculative applications are advisable.

-An appropriate degree gained in a subject such as biology, zoology, geography, botanical or plant sciences, or environmental sciences is useful.
+While graduates from any degree discipline can become nature conservation officers, an appropriate degree gained in a subject such as biology, zoology, geography, botanical or plant sciences, or environmental sciences is useful.
 Postgraduate qualifications can also be helpful – particularly for graduates without a relevant degree.
-Relevant work experience can be advantageous.
-The National Trust, National Trust for Scotland and The Conservation Volunteers offer working holiday and volunteering opportunities for students and graduates.
+However, relevant work experience is often more important than qualifications, and many employees consider it to be a necessity.
+The National Trust, National Trust for Scotland and The Conservation Volunteer offer volunteering opportunities.

 - Computer literacy

 - Organised and self motivated